These Are The Most Beautiful Love Letters Of All Time

-To remind you of this true beauty of real values and feelings, I bring pieces of letters which are characterized as the most beautiful love letters of all time.
+To remind you of this true beauty of real values and feelings, I bring pieces of letters that are characterized as the most beautiful love letters of all time.

 Namely, great artists wrote to lovers about their emotions and feelings.
 What we say so hard today, and even less often, write.

-I present to you seven most beautiful love letters of all time.
+I present to you the seven most beautiful love letters of all time.

 Frida Kahlo’s letter to Diego Rivera